Hariomroyy/Hariomroyy/README.md

 ---

-### 📌 Projects Highlights

-Here are some of my key projects:

-- 🏠 **House Price Prediction** – Regression model using Scikit-learn with 89% accuracy
-- 🗣️ **Sentiment Analysis on Twitter Data** – Text classification with NLP
-- 🔢 **Image Classification** – CNN model for digit recognition (MNIST)
-- 📈 **Power BI COVID-19 Dashboard** – Visual analytics dashboard with DAX

-Check out my repositories for more cool stuff! 🔍

----

 ### 📫 Let's Connect!

-Feel free to connect or collaborate on data projects.
-I’m always open to learning and sharing!
+Feel free to connect or collaborate on learning projects.
+I’m always open to exploring new tools and improving my skills!